darylgallatin/Ancient-tic-tac-toe/README.md

 # Ancient Tic-Tac-Toe 🪨✨
-A darkly whimsical, React-based tic-tac-toe where X and O duel.
+A darkly whimsical, React-based tic-tac-toe where X and O duel for dominance.

 Giant Ancient Red and Blue mythical creatures battle it out on a decrepted colossus   tic-tac-toe board in the background for planetary dominance.